Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

             Group by Product
             order by sum(Quantity_sold) desc
             ```
      - Microsoft Power BI   - Through the use of DAX functions(calculated measure) and Conditional columns
+                            - Use of Charts, Cards, Tables

-6. And finally I used these insights to unlock business decisions and to make recommendations on next steps.
+5. And finally I used these insights to unlock business decisions and to make recommendations on next steps.

-### Insights
+### Exploratory Data Analysis
 ---
+- Use of Pivot table to organise, summarise and analyse the dataset, thereby making it easier to discover patterns and insights in the dataset

+- Microsoft Power BI to summarise and analyse the dataset

+### Data Visualization
+---
+- Filtered chart for Year 2023
+- Filtered Chart for Year 2024

+### Inferences
+---
+1. Overall Sales Trends by Month
+2. Regional Performance
+3. Overall Revenue Trends by Month
+4. Insights(Strategic Implications to the Business)
 - FEBRUARY AND JUNE ARE THE TOP MOST SELLING MONTHS WITH TOTAL QUANTITY SOLD OF 50,000 FOR THE TWO YEAR PERIODS(2023&2024)
 - SALES ARE LOWEST IN MAY AND DECEMBER WITH TOTAL QUANTITY SOLD OF 12,500 FOR THE TWO YEAR PERIODS(2023&2024)
 - THE SOUTHERN REGION HAS THE HIGHEST QUANTITY SOLD WITH 122,500 FOR THE TWO YEAR PERIODS(2023&2024) AND ALSO THE HIGHEST REVENUE OF 4,675,000 FOR YEAR 2023 &2024